surveyjs/survey-library/docs/manage-default-themes-and-styles.md

 ## Switch Between Themes

-If you add more than one SurveyJS theme to your application, call the `applyTheme(themeName)` method to specify which of the themes should be applied.
+If you add more than one SurveyJS theme to your application, call the `applyTheme(themeName)` method to specify the active theme.
 Pass one of the following theme names as the method's argument:

 - `"defaultV2"`
 - `"modern"`